RealTimeLogic/SharkTrustX/BACME-protocol-spec.md

 **HTTP Response Headers**

-No response headers are returned for a successful (201) response
+No response headers are returned for a successful (201) response.

 ### RemoveAcmeRecord